shakedm100/System_Programming_2_Ex2/README.md

     Divies all the members of the matrix with a number.

 7. **Exponent(^)**
-    Increases the matrix by power of given number.
+    Raises the matrix to an integer power.

 8. **Increase(++) and Decrease(--)**
     Increases or decreases all the members of a matrix by one, implements prefix and postfix implementations.